 \paragraph{Transition-Level Structure} \begin{itemize} \item \textbf{Input-Dependent State Encoding of Variable Indices} \ The TM constructs variable indices dynamically within its control states.
-Upon scanning a digit of a literal, the machine transitions from state \textsc{Inc}.$i$ to \textsc{Inc.}$i-1$, effectively performing the calculation through state changes.
+Upon scanning a digit $D$ of a literal, the machine transitions from state \textsc{Inc}.$j$ to \textsc{Inc.}($10j+D$), effectively performing the calculation through state changes.
 This process continues until a non-digit symbol (e.g., \texttt{\_}) is encountered, at which point the complete index is stored in the state (\texttt{Forward}.$i$).
 This mechanism allows the machine to identify variables without using a separate counter on the tape. \item \textbf{Direct Value Fetching via Index Decoupling} \ Once the index $i$ is encoded, the TM moves forward to the assignment region.
 Upon crossing the delimiter (\texttt{\#}), it enters a \textsc{Fetch}.$i$ state.
 For each cell it traverses in the assignment region, it decrements the index stored in the state suffix.
 When the index reaches zero, the TM retrieves the truth value (\texttt{T} or \texttt{F}) at that position.
 This value, along with the literal's polarity (positive or negative), is stored in a return state (\textsc{Backward.T}/\textsc{Backward.F}), which carries the information back to the original literal position. \item \textbf{On-the-fly Evaluation: Check and Skip Modes} \ After returning to the literal and marking it, the TM enters one of two primary control modes: \begin{enumerate} \item \textbf{Check Mode:} If the evaluated literal is \textit{False}, the machine remains in \texttt{Check} mode and advances to the next literal in the current clause to find a satisfying value.